nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

 This details the care setting in which the medication was prescribed.
-For instance if the patient was prescribed a medication by a hospital or bought a medication over the counter then this would be indicated here.
+For instance, if the patient was prescribed a medication by a hospital or bought a medication over the counter then this would be indicated here.

 {% include todo.html content="The value set for this element is still to be confirmed by the curation process.
 Details will be added when the curation is complete." %}